Literature, Media, and Writing Courses

 A tutorial-based course used only for student- initiated proposals for intensive study of topics not otherwise offered in the Language Media Writing Program.
 Hours are arranged.
 Prerequisite: consent of instructor and school dean.

-A capstone course for LMW majors who are developing the skills to produce a well-researched, fully documented, comprehensive thesis on a literary topic.
+A capstone course for LMW majors who are developing the skills to produce a well-researched, fully documented, comprehensive thesis on a textual, rhetorical, educational, linguistic, or media-focused topic.
 Students will interact with a faculty member and other students in a seminar setting.
-They will demonstrate their ability to grapple with complex issues of literary study and conduct advanced research.
-The course culminates in a successful completion of a written research project.
+They will demonstrate their ability to grapple with complex issues involving language, text, and narrative, and they will conduct advanced research.
+The course culminates in a successful completion of a written research project and satisfies the senior capstone requirement for LMW majors on the literary studies track.
 (WCore: SC)

 LMW-405: Thesis - Creative Writing (Credits: 4)